 Visiting Carthage?
 Make a weekend of it!
 There are 27 art galleries, 12 museums, 9 theatres, and one seriously fun pier to explore — all within 25 miles of our campus.
 And that doesn’t even count all the amazing attractions in Chicago and Milwaukee, our neighbors to the south and north.

-Carthage’s central location boasts convenient access to a variety of shopping, athletic, and cultural attractions in the greater metropolitan areas of Chicago and Milwaukee, as well as the immediate communities of Racine and Kenosha.
+Carthage’s central location boasts convenient access to a variety of shopping, athletic, professional sports events, and cultural attractions in the greater metropolitan areas of Chicago and Milwaukee, as well as the immediate communities of Racine and Kenosha.

 Events happen year-round in the surrounding communities.
 Check out these websites for detailed listings:

 - VisitKenosha.com (Kenosha Area Convention and Visitors Bureau)

 - Real Racine

 The Carthage campus is located on the northern edge of Kenosha.

 Pleasant Prairie Premium Outlets